NPC Framework - REBORN

 With just a few words, Roles give you a lot of meat for your NPCs.
 What a way to build cool interactions with the PCs!
 You're in a dungeon, you encounter a goblin.
 Are they a Scared Witness who knows where the dark necromancer is but won't talk, or a Fake Samaritan who'll pretend to help while pursuing a secret agenda (I might’ve just recreated Gollum here!)

 In addition to the description, Roles can have MOVES.
-Moves are real fun building blocks for the NPCs.
+Moves are really fun building blocks for the NPCs.
 They can be special attacks (in addition to the default Harm), things they're good at, or anything else.

 Fake Samaritan.
 Pretends to help, covert antagonist.
 MOVES: Lure to wrong places | Steal precious item | Distill lies (yeah, that is Gollum!)